cheng-kang/DBpedia-Property-Plus/README.md

 A tool that supports you to include DBpedia data (properties of DBpedia entity) in your content.
 And more than that.

+## Features

+- **Property Suggestion**: based on Named Entity Recognition result on user input.
+- **"Custom Recipe"**: generating custom property using available DBpedia property data with custom scripts.
+- **Preference Suggestion**: users' preferences of properties will be stored locally and be suggested with higher priorty next time.

 ## Screenshots

 1. General Usage